Bilinear structures of the fourth-order lattice Gel'fand-Dikii equations: Casoratian solutions and -extended GD-4 type equations

-For the proof of this theorem, one can refer to subsection \ref{sec-3-2}, where a parameter extension of GD-4 (B-2) equation \eqref{eq:B2o} is presented.
+For the proof of this theorem, one can refer to the proof for Theorem \ref{prop Sigm4-B2} in the following Sec.\ref{sec-3-2}, where a more general case with a parameter $\delta$ is considered.

-The number $N$ represents the order of the Casoratians as well we the number of solitons.
-For those Casoratians in \eqref{ss-B2-f} with order $N=1,2,3$, we list them below respectively:

-\subsection{$\delta$-extension}
+\subsubsection{$\delta$-extension}

 The lattice BSQ (B-2) equation allows a parameter extension \cite{HieZh-BSQ-2010,NZSZ}, which results from introducing a parameter $\delta$.
-For the lattice GD-4 (B-2) equation, this can be done by replacing $\psi_s$ \eqref{eq:psij} with the $\delta$-dependent function \eqref{psi-jd}.
-Implementing such replacements in the Casoratians \eqref{ss-B2-f}, and for convenience, denoting those Casoratians composed by $\Ps=(\psi_1, \psi_2, \cdots, \psi_N)^T$ as $f, g$, etc, and the Casoratians composed by $\Ph=(\phi_1, \phi_2, \cdots, \phi_N)^T$ as $f', g'$, etc, i.e.
+For the lattice GD-4 (B-2) equation, this can be done by replacing $\psi_s$ \eqref{eq:psij-sec-4} by the $\delta$-dependent function \eqref{psi-jd}, i.e.